rapp-project/rapp-platform/rapp_testing_tools/README.md

 ## Executing Tests

-RAPP testing tools uses the rapp_run_test.py script in order to execute developed tests.
-That is the actually the testing engine.
+The rapp_run_test.py script is used in order to execute developed tests.

-Arguments:
+Execution time arguments:
 - -i **<test_name>** : Define test to run (use python test file full name).
 - -n **<number_of_calls>** : Define number of test calls.
-- -t : Run the test threaded which means that multible invocations can be done. simultaneous.
+- -t : Run the test in threaded mode which means that multible invocations can be done, simultaneous.
+Each test execution is handled by a standalone thread.

 **Note:**
 If no test_name is provided as argument, all tests located under tests paths